-Cutting back foliage in the fall can protect flowering plants from disease and provide a clean start for regrowth when winter loosens its grip.
-But some plants are worth keeping around for the winter if they benefit wildlife and offer visual interest.
+It’s important to cut back foliage in the fall to protect flowering plants from disease and give them a clean start for regrowth as winter starts to turn into spring.
+However, there are some plants you can keep around through the winter since they benefit wildlife and still offer visual interest for your home.

 Dick Zondag, owner of Wisconsin-based Jung Seed Company, offers tips for 10 perennials to trim this fall and five you can leave alone until spring.
 Grab a favorite pruner or shears and start trimming.

 Cut Back: Iris